CRAA--Contemporary Religious Artists Association

 Your Instructor:

-Donna Aldridge PSA M-MAPS: Donna is an international award-winning painter .
-The artist is a signature member of the Pastel Society of America and the first member of the Mid America Pastel Society to be awarded both Signature and Master Pastel status.
-She has received numerous awards for her painting.
-Donna is known for her broad, spacious landscapes and luscious still lifes, and continues to enjoy painting portraits.
-She works in a broad range of mediums, though has focused works of recent years primarily in pastels and oils. www.AldridgeStudios.com
+Donna Aldridge PSA M-MAPS: Passing away in 2021, Donna was an international award-winning painter.
+She was a signature member of the Pastel Society of America and the first member of the Mid America Pastel Society to be awarded both Signature and Master Pastel status.
+She received numerous awards for her painting.
+Donna was known for her broad, spacious landscapes and luscious still lifes, and continues to enjoy painting portraits.
+She worked in a broad range of media, though she focused works in her later years primarily in pastels and oils.

 Part 4: ICONOGRAPHY Workshop and Retreat - Monday - Wednesday, July 27-29, 2015